ACTS 8 – FULL BELIEVERS, YET WITHOUT THE SPIRIT

 John 20:21 says, “And with that he breathed on them and said, “Receive the Holy Spirit.“

-Jesus says this to his disciples after His Resurrection and before He ascended into heaven.
-And, this breathe of the Spirit that Jesus gave is before the day of Pentecost in Acts 2 when the disciple said they were filled with the Spirit.
+Jesus apparently makes this statement to his disciples before He ascended into heaven.
+And, this breathe of the Spirit that Jesus gave happens before the day of Pentecost in Acts 2 when the disciple said they were then filled with the Spirit.
 This verse could loosely validate this alternate viewpoint or at least leave a backdoor open for other interpretations.

 So, perhaps then the baptism of the Spirit as described in the book of Acts is really just a release or flowage of the Spirit rather than a receiving it entirely.
 Perhaps…